alexander-kang/tauri-dtl/README.txt

 This is the README bundled with dtl.exe, a GUI designed to easily distribute files across lab machines managed by McCormick PC Support.

-In general, the GUI is fairly self-explanatory but this README will explain the aspects of it that are not immediately apparent.
+In general, the tool is fairly self-explanatory but this README will explain the aspects of it that are not immediately apparent.

 Before beginning, it's worth noting that use of this tool requires domain-level access on the network.

 -------------------------------------------------------------------------------------------------------------------------------------------
 Homepage:

-Note that all three of the fields described below are mandatory.
+Note that the first three of the fields described below are mandatory while the last one is optional.
+This is indicated in the UI with a * next to the title of fields that are mandatory.

 Labs:
 In this section, simply check the box of whatever lab(s) you'd like to copy files to.
 Once you've done so for a lab, you'll notice that